dntstck/blog/devserver/devserver-portable-env.md

 <br><sup>Starting Vim</sup>
 </figure>

 <p>So first we open up Vim using the filename we want to create.
 I place all my scripts in a /script folder in my /dev directory, where all my projects are located.
 We start our bash script with a Shebang (#!/bin/bash) that tells Bash (the terminal) that this file is a bash script.
 Now if you have experience with bash commands you will start to notice commands that you recognise and this is all bash scripts are, executable terminal commands with a bit of extra functionality.
-Feel free to follow along with the pictures, some of the code is missing from the photos but don't fret, I'll post the full code at the end of the post.
+Feel free to follow along with the pictures, some of the code is missing from the photos but don't fret, I'll post the .sh file at the end of the post.
 </p>

 <figure>